South America > 🇧🇴 Bolivia > Santa Cruz (VVI)

 The Car or no Car advice for Santa Cruz can be broken down into three similar questions - do you need a car in Santa Cruz ; is it worth it (based on costs), and ultimately - should you rent one? (a balance of the two).

-🚆 🚌⛴️ Do we need to rent a car in Santa Cruz ?
+🚆 🚌⛴️ Do you need to rent a car in Santa Cruz ?

 🇧🇴 Mode